 Let us pray.

-Loving and merciful God,

-when we are lost you call us home to you.

-Thank you for your help and forgiveness.
+Loving and merciful God, you are always willing to forgive us And you rejoice when we come home to you.
+Help us to seek your forgiveness when we go astray.
 In the name of Jesus Christ we pray.

 Amen.